SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Note that neither deinitializer was called when you set these two variables to ``nil``.
-The strong reference cycle prevents the ``Person`` and ``Apartment`` instances from ever being disposed of, causing a memory leak in your app.
+The strong reference cycle prevents the ``Person`` and ``Apartment`` instances from ever being deallocated, causing a memory leak in your app.

 Here's how the strong references look after you set the ``john`` and ``number73`` variables to ``nil``: